sjimhdez/radio-player-page/player/README.md

 ---

-## Development & Contribution

-1. Clone the repository and enter the `player/` directory.
-2. Install dependencies with `npm install`.
-3. Use `npm run dev` for local development.
-4. Make changes in `src/`.
-5. Run `npm run build` to generate the final assets.

----

 ## Technical Notes

 - The build generates JS and CSS files that are injected by the plugin backend into the dedicated page.